UK Family and Spouse Visa Solicitors banner

 Our family and spouse visa advice services

-Spouse and family visa refusals, judicial reviews and appeals
+UK spouse and family visa refusals, judicial reviews and appeals

-If your spouse or family visa application has been refused, there are a number of options you can potentially explore.
-The three main routes to challenging a family or spouse visa refusal are:
+If your UK spouse or family visa application has been refused, there are a number of options you can potentially explore.
+The three main routes to challenging a UK family or spouse visa refusal are:

 UK spouse visas explained

-What is a spouse visa?
+What is a UK spouse visa?

-A spouse visa, (also known as a UK marriage visa), allows individuals who are married to a person settled in the UK – i.e. are not subject to any visa restrictions, to come to the UK to live, work and/or study.
+A UK spouse visa, (also known as a UK marriage visa), allows individuals who are married to a person settled in the UK – i.e. are not subject to any visa restrictions, to come to the UK to live, work and/or study.

 UPDATE: minimum income threshold changes